 Dietetics is the practice of integrating biochemical, physiological, social, and managerial concepts into the science of nutrition to achieve a healthy lifestyle.
 A degree in dietetics offers challenging and rewarding employment opportunities working in hospitals, long-term care facilities, public health agencies, food industry, research labs and more.
-Whether administering medical nutrition therapy in a health-care setting or directing food service operations, registered dietitians work toward the prevention and treatment of disease.
+Whether administering medical nutrition therapy in a health-care setting or directing food service operations, registered dietitian nutritionists (RDN) work toward the prevention and treatment of disease.

 Why Dietetics at UW-Madison?

 The Didactic Program in Dietetics (DPD) is accredited by the Accreditation Council for Education and Nutrition in Dietetics (ACEND).
 The DPD program at UW-Madison is consistently ranked among the highest in the nation.
 The program is offered through the Department of Nutritional Sciences in the College of Agriculture and Life Sciences (CALS).
 Within the past 10 years, over 400 students have received their B.S. in Nutrition and Dietetics from UW-Madison.

 What can I do with a Dietetics degree?

 Depending upon your interests, you may choose to apply for a Dietetic Internship (DI) which will allow you to pursue certification as a Registered Dietitian Nutritionist (RDN).
 A RDN is the most widely recognized nutrition professional.
 Although it is possible to specialize in nutrition without being an RD, many nutrition-related jobs require the RDN credential because it signifies professional competence.
 The Academy of Nutrition and Dietetics is the professional association that establishes the criteria for becoming registered and administers the process.

 What does the job outlook look like for graduates of a Dietetics program?